google/gemma.cpp/DEVELOPERS.md

-operations performed on the tokenizer are to load the tokenizer model from a file (usually `tokenizer.spm`), call `Encode()` to go from string prompts to token id vectors, or `Decode()` to go from token id vector outputs from the model back to strings.
+operations performed on the tokenizer are to load the tokenizer model from a file (usually `tokenizer.spm`), call `Encode()` to go from string prompts to token id vectors, or `Decode()` to go from token id vector outputs from the model back to strings. `benchmark_helper.h` provides wrapper functions that make them easier to use.

 ### `model.Generate()` is the entrypoint for token generation

-Calling into `model.Generate` with a tokenized prompt will 1) mutate the activation values in `model` and 2) invoke StreamFunc - a lambda callback for each generated token.
+Calling into `model.Generate` with a tokenized prompt will

+1.  mutate the activation values in `model` and
+2.  invoke `StreamFunc` - a lambda callback for each generated token.

-Your application defines its own StreamFunc as a lambda callback to do something everytime a token string is streamed from the engine (eg print to the screen, write data to the disk, send the string to a server, etc.).
-You can see in `run.cc` the StreamFunc lambda takes care of printing each token to the screen as it arrives.
+Your application defines its own `StreamFunc` as a lambda callback to do something every time a token string is streamed from the engine (e.g., print to the screen, write data to the disk, send the string to a server, etc.).
+You can see in `run.cc` the `StreamFunc` lambda takes care of printing each token to the screen as it arrives.

-Optionally you can define accept_token as another lambda - this is mostly for constrained decoding type of use cases where you want to force the generation to fit a grammar.
-If you're not doing this, you can send an empty lambda as a no-op which is what `run.cc` does.
+Optionally you can define `accept_token` as another lambda - this is mostly for constrained decoding type of use cases where you want to force the generation to fit a grammar.
+If you're not doing this, you can send an empty lambda or `std::function` as a no-op which is what `run.cc` does.

 ### `Transformer()` implements the inference (i.e. `forward()` method in PyTorch or Jax) computation of the neural network